robotsorcerer/robotsorcerer.github.io/_posts/2015-07-22-Ubuntu-Kernel-Upgrade.md

 ---
 layout: post
 comments: true
-title: How to safely upgrade your linux kernel
+title: Safely upgrading your linux kernel.
 date: 2015-07-22 23:39:00
 excerpt: "We are telling GRUB to use the last-saved selection, do an auto boot-up after 5 seconds if user does nothing, and inform all kernels to reboot after 10 seconds if they die completely.
 Note, the TIMEOUT option is disabled in GRUB 2.02"
 permalink: Upgrading-Linux-Kernel